hpcleuven/VscDocumentation/source/leuven/tier2_hardware/wice_hardware.rst

 ===============

 wICE is KU Leuven/UHasselt's latest Tier-2 cluster.
-It has thin nodes, large memory nodes, interactive nodes and GPGPU nodes.
+It has thin nodes, large memory nodes, interactive nodes and GPU nodes.
 This cluster is in production since February 2023.